Flagstudio/pullkins/readme.md

 - Edit .env to set database, admin panel and Jira (if needed) credentials
 - Create and copy/paster your Slack webhook URLs;
 - Edit Caddyfile_production to set auto-SSL.
-All you need is to replace "0.0.0.0:80" with your domain like "site.ru"
+All you need is to replace `0.0.0.0:80` with your domain like `site.ru`

  Then spin up docker-compose app like this
 ```bash